 What could be more fun than that?
 Besides shopping!! lol

-Here’s the simple directions….You’re going to bake two cakes.
-One white cake and one chocolate cake.
+You will bake two cakes.
+A white cake and one chocolate cake.
+That’s easy, right?

 You will bake your white cake in a 9×13 pan.
-This will make it easy to cut out the ghosts with your cookie cutter and give you nice thick ghosts.
-You want your ghosts to be at least 1-2″ thick!
-No Less!
+This is the cake you will use to cut our your ghosts.
+Your ghosts will need to be at least 1-2″ thick.
+No less.

 Once you have cut out the ghosts, you will line a loaf pan with foil and place them in the pan as shown below.
 Make sure they fit nice and snug, otherwise they will fall to one side or move around all over the pan.

-Next, you will pour your chocolate cake batter over them.
+Now all you do is pour your chocolate cake batter over the ghosts.